Tyrrrz/Contextual/Readme.md

 }
 ```

-Context are stacked separately depending on their type, so you can compose them as well:
+Moreover, contexts are persisted on different stacks depending on their type.
+An operation may depend on contexts of multiple types at the same time:

 ```csharp
 using (Context.Provide(new FooContext("foo")))